oarriaga/paz/docs/README.md

 ## Building the documentation

-- Install MkDocs: `pip install mkdocs`
+- Install MkDocs: `pip install mkdocs mkdocs-material `
 - `pip install -e .` to make sure that Python will import your modified version of PAZ.
 - From the root directory, `cd` into the `docs/` folder and run:
     - `python autogenerate_documentation.py`